DATMedia/ExoPlayer/README.md

 adaptive playbacks.
 Unlike the MediaPlayer API, ExoPlayer is easy to customize and extend, and can be updated through Play Store application updates.

+## Information on this Fork ##

+This is a fork of the ExoPlayer code, used specifically for DAT Media.
+We have put a change in [MediaCodecUtil.java](/library/src/main/java/com/google/android/exoplayer/MediaCodecUtil.java) so it will not use the hardware encoder on Minx X8 machines.

 ## News ##

 Read news, hints and tips on the [news][] page.